Mountain Climbing

 Do I need technical climbing skills?

-Mount Ol Donyo Lengai is very steep, while you don’t need any special gear beyond hiking boots and trekking poles, be prepared to scramble in a few places near the top and be very careful on the steep descent.
+Mount Ol Doinyo Lengai is very steep.
+While you don’t need any special gear beyond hiking boots and trekking poles, be prepared to scramble in a few places near the top and be very careful on the steep descent.

 When is the best time to climb in Tanzania?